Medical Science Liaison

-- State the primary purpose of the MSL position; explain the history and importance of the MSL role, including functions it serves and primary responsibilities and activities
+- Identify the primary purpose of the MSL position, including functions it serves, primary responsibilities, and activities

-- Explain the importance and process of tiering thought leaders and outline key factors in successful thought leader interactions
+- Outline key factors in successful thought leader interactions including tiering

-- Explain considerations for successful territory management, including credentialing, and describe preparation activities that lead to a successful interaction
+- Identify considerations for successful territory management, including credentialing

-- Explain how MSLs support the product lifecycle, identify their focus during each stage of the product lifecycle, and list key activities the MSL completes during that stage
+- Identify how MSLs support the product lifecycle, their focus during each stage, and key MSL activities during that stage

 - List tracking systems that MSLs use in their work